 Absence is the failure to report to work and to remain at work as scheduled.
 It includes late arrivals and early departures as well as absence for the entire day.
 Regular and punctual attendance is an essential function of every position at the City and required for efficient operations.

-If an employee does not know in advance that they will be absent or unavoidably late, they should telephone their immediate supervisor or in the event the supervisor is out of the office, their designee, prior to the start of the employee's shift.
-The immediate supervisor may grant permission for alternative notifications or have additional requirements in regards to notification.
-The employer will take appropriate steps to ensure notification to employees of the names and telephone numbers of the designated individuals.
+The City expects the employee to be reliable and punctual by reporting for work a few minutes prior to the start of your scheduled shift.
+When you are absent or late, it places a burden on other employees and can impact productivity and service.
+In the rare instances when you cannot avoid being late or are unable to work as scheduled, be sure to notify your supervisor or your supervisor’s designee as soon as possible so that appropriate arrangements can be made.
+If you fail to report to work without written approval of your immediate supervisor, it may be considered a voluntary resignation.

-Failure to report an absence as described above or if the tardiness/ absence is deemed unreasonable, may result in disciplinary action, up to and including termination.
-If the employee fails to give such notification, the absence may be charged to leave without pay.
+Failure to report an absence or tardiness may result in disciplinary action.
+If the tardiness or absence is unreasonable, it may also result in disciplinary action up to and including termination.
+If the employee fails to give such notification, the absence may be charged to leave without pay as well as resulting in disciplinary action.

-Absence in excess of one (1) shift without receipt of proper notification by the City from the employee may constitute just cause for immediate discharge, unless the failure to give such notification was due to circumstances beyond the control of the employee.
-When an employee fails to report to work, the immediate supervisor, or their designee may attempt to contact the employee via phone.
-If they fail to answer, the supervisor, or their designee may attempt to contact their emergency contact and/or request a welfare check.

 Employees with above average absenteeism may be required to document the reasons, including providing a doctor's certificate or other evidence and verification.
 Unreasonable and/or excessive absenteeism may result in disciplinary action, up to and including termination.

 Timesheets

-Time sheets for the pay period are to be completed by all employees and submitted to their supervisors when they are requested or when payroll needs to be processed.
-In the event an employee is unavailable to complete and submit his or her time sheet, he or she may complete the time sheet in advance or call the supervisor and relay the information.
-Time sheets must include the employee's name and hours worked on a daily basis, holiday time, sick leave used, annual leave used, leave without pay, etc. The employee must sign the time sheets attesting that all time worked and leave used is reported for the period.
-The employee's supervisor and/or the Mayor or City Administrator and / or their designee will review and sign the time sheets.
+Time sheets for the pay period are to be completed by all employees and submitted to their supervisors by established deadlines.
+The employee must sign the timesheet attesting to its accuracy.
+The employee's supervisor will review and sign the time sheets.
 Electronic signature may occur when appropriate.

-Payday
+C. Payday

 City employees are paid bi-weekly.
-The employee's supervisor or their designee will distribute the paychecks to employees, unless electronic transmission of payroll is utilized.
-If the employee desires to release their pay to another authorized person, they shall notify the payroll specialisUclerk or their designee in writing.
+The City Clerk will distribute the paychecks to employees unless electronic transmission of payroll is utilized.
+If the employee desires to release their pay to another authorized person, they shall notify the City Clerk in writing.

 Garnishments

 It is the policy of the City to enforce all wage garnishments as may be required by state and federal law.

-ANNUAL LEAVE/ VACATION
+VACATION LEAVE

-Accrual of Leave
+Accrual of Vacation Leave (2-18-611, MCA)